 Town and parish councils, or other organisations, can take the lead in creating neighbourhood development plans, community plans and orders for planning in their area.
 We will help to create the plans, and make decisions at key stages.

 Neighbourhood development plans, and other community plans or orders can become part of the Local Plan, with equal legal status.
 Before we can adopt the plan or order, a local referendum needs to take place to agree it.

 A neighbourhood development plan is a planning document which sets out policies for development and use of land in a neighbourhood.
 They are normally known as neighbourhood plans.
 The plans can include the location of new homes and offices, and what they should look like.

-There are currently seven neighbourhood plans in development in the Chelmsford area.
+There are currently eight neighbourhood plans in development in the Chelmsford area.
 You can view the application and map for each one and also visit their websites.

 Neighbourhood Development Orders

 A Neighbourhood Development Order allows town and parish councils, or other organisations, to grant planning permission for certain developments, including: